shabeer-syed/ACEs/index.md

 ## Definitions
 We made several adaptations to previously studied ACEs to allow for feasible ascertainment in electronic health records (EHRs).
 We defined indicators as variables of grouped codes and measures.
-We aimed develop ACE indicators that reflected clinically meaningful risk groups of adversity to identify families that may be elgible for targeted maternal-child care interventions in England (e.g. targeted care pathway of the Healthy Child Programme by Public Health England).
-See aslo WHO for [intervention studies](https://www.who.int/teams/social-determinants-of-health/violence-prevention/global-status-report-on-violence-against-children-2020).
+We aimed develop ACE indicators that reflected clinically meaningful risk groups of adversity to identify families that may be eligible for targeted maternal-child care interventions in England (e.g. targeted care pathway of the Healthy Child Programme by Public Health England).
+See also WHO for [intervention studies](https://www.who.int/teams/social-determinants-of-health/violence-prevention/global-status-report-on-violence-against-children-2020).

 ## Inclusion criteria